(Last updated on January 12th, 2021)

 While free antivirus programs can be useful, they lack advanced features and utilities that have become essential tools in modern antivirus suites.
 Also, most free solutions don’t even offer real-time malware monitoring, which means they are nothing more than a mere disinfection tool.

 When it comes to digital security, you get what you pay for.
-Therefore, we recommend investing in a premium security suite, like Bitdefender Total Security 2019 — which is our recommend antivirus suite for 2019 — for complete peace of mind and ultimate security.
+Therefore, we recommend investing in a premium security suite, like Norton — which is our recommend antivirus suite for 2021 — for complete peace of mind and ultimate security.

 Let’s take a look at two of the best antivirus software on the market: McAfee and Kaspersky.